 GLS light bulbs are commonly fitted with either a B22d bayonet cap (sometimes abbreviated to BC) or an E27 Edison screw (ES) base.
 The B22d cap is the ‘push and twist’ type of fitting that is used on the majority of lamps in the UK, while the E27 is the screw-in type that is more common in Europe and the US.

-As GLS lightbulbs are so widespread, they are available in a variety of styles.
-Incandescent GLS bulbs, which have been used in homes for so long, will soon be banned in the UK under an EU directive that takes effect in September 2018.
-They will be replaced by energy-saving alternatives.
+As GLS light bulbs are so widespread, they are available in a variety of styles.
+Incandescent GLS light bulbs, which have been used in homes for so long, will soon be banned in the UK under an EU directive that takes effect in September 2018.
+They will be replaced by energy-saving GLS alternatives.

-LED GLS lightbulbs, however, have been designed to look like the incandescent bulbs they supersede.
+LED light bulbs have been designed to look like the incandescent light bulbs they supersede.
 They have the classic pear shape and as the technology develops, they are beginning to look more like their traditional counterparts.

 These will often be opaque (sometimes described as ‘pearl’ or ‘opal’) and they are made out of glass or heat-resistant thermal plastic.
 Many have a white plastic base to hide the light bulb’s componentry, but there are now models available that are completely transparent.